 Cytoscape is a public domain software environment in Java for the analysis and visualization of biomolecular interaction networks1.
-The Cytoscape software core provides basic functionality to layout and query a network; to visually integrate the network with various types of data such as expression levels, functional annotations, phenotypes, and to link displayed items (nodes and edges) to external databases with additional information.
+The Cytoscape software core provides basic functionality to layout and query networks; to visually integrate a network with various types of data such as expression levels, functional annotations, phenotypes; and to link displayed items (nodes and edges) to external databases with additional information.
 The Core is extensible through a straightforward plug-in architecture, allowing rapid development of additional computational analyses and features.
-GenePro is a set of 'plug-ins' that provide several integrative and interactive visualization and analysis capabilities for networks of interacting proteins and genes to be described elsewhere (Orsi et al., submitted).
+GenePro is a 'plug-in' that provides several integrative and interactive visualization and analysis capabilities for networks of interacting proteins and genes to be described elsewhere (Orsi et al., unpublished).

-The highly connected modules identified by the MCL clustering procedure, which we take here to represent multi-protein complexes characterized in this study, are displayed and analyzed using the GenePro Cytoscape plug-ins.
-Figures 3D and S3 display the identified complexes in the context of the global 'core network' from which they are derived.
-Each complex is represented as a node, and 2 nodes are linked by an edge whenever proteins in one node form at least 2 interactions with proteins the another node, with the thickness of the edge being proportional to the number of observed interactions between the connected nodes.
-This representation positions the identified protein complexes within the in the interaction network, and shows that although the complexes represent highly connected modules where the proteins form many interactions with one another, some interactions are also formed between proteins in different modules indicating that the assignment of these proteins to specific modules, can be arbitrary, and these proteins could just as well be part of two or more complexes.
-The number of such shared proteins in the set of complexes identified here is limited.
+The highly connected modules identified by the MCL clustering procedure (see below and main text for details), which we take here to represent multi-protein complexes characterized in this study, are displayed and analyzed using the GenePro Cytoscape plug-in.
+Figures 3d and S3 display the identified complexes in the context of the global 'core network' from which they are derived.
+Each complex is represented as a node, and 2 nodes are linked by an edge whenever proteins in one node form at least 2 interactions with proteins in the other node, with the thickness of the edge being proportional to the number of observed interactions between the connected nodes.
+This representation positions the identified protein complexes within the interaction network and shows that, although the complexes represent highly connected modules where the proteins form many interactions with one another, some interactions are also formed between proteins in different modules.
+This indicates that the assignment of these proteins to specific modules can be arbitrary, and these proteins could just as well be part of two or more complexes.
+The number of such shared proteins in the set of complexes identified here is, however, limited.
 Positioning the Mouse over an edge linking two complexes displays the number of individual protein-protein interactions between these complexes.
-A Mouse-over any node/complex provides information about various properties of the proteins in the complex.
+A Mouseover any node/complex provides information about various properties of the proteins in the complex.

 Some of these properties are summarized graphically (Fig. S3).
 Each complex is displayed as a pie chart, whose size reflects the size of the complex.
-The size and color of each section of the pie represent the fraction of the proteins in each complex that map into a given complex from the hand curated complexes in the MIPS database2.
+The size and colour of each section of the pie represent the fraction of the proteins in each complex that map into a given complex from the hand-curated complexes in the MIPS database2.
 A Mouse-over a given pie section lists the names of all the proteins in the complex identified here that map into the same MIPS complex, and a Mouse click over the same pie section will highlight proteins in other nodes anywhere in the network, which also belong to the same complex.
 This enables the user to check if proteins from one MIPS complex map into one or more or our complexes.
 A similar display can be generated highlighting instead the cellular localization of proteins in our complexes or GO functional annotations.